xiaoxstz/awesome-plotters/README.md

 HPGL is a serial/text-based protocol used by most old pen plotters, and even many new vinyl cutters.

+- [GRBL-Plotter](https://github.com/svenhb/GRBL-Plotter) - A GCode sender (not only for lasers or plotters) for up to two GRBL controller.
+SVG, DXF, HPGL import.
+6 axis DRO.
 - [Chiplotle](https://github.com/drepetto/chiplotle) - Python library for generating HPGL and interfacing with serial plotters.
 - [Chiplotle on Parallel Port](https://gitlab.com/mononym/chiplotle-on-parallel-port) - Tweak of Chiplotle to work with a parallel port connection.
 - [HPGL Reference Guide](https://www.isoplotec.co.jp/HPGL/eHPGL.htm) - HTML-based HPGL Reference.